mayakraft/math-for-artists/05/index.md

 Let's try out arctangent:

-1. pick a length (draw it on the board as a vertical line)
+1. pick a length (example: 5), and draw it on the board as a vertical line.
-2. Now we can fill in the rest: draw an x-axis, a unit circle tangent to the line, and the y axis.
+2. Now we can fill in the rest:
+   * draw an x-axis at the bottom of the line
+   * draw a unit circle tangent to the line (make it radius 1 in relationship with your given length)
+   * draw the y axis.
 3. draw the hypotenuse and the angle! done!

 Inverse tangent gives you the **angle between the x axis and the point**.
 It converts a length into an angle.
 We saw how when the length is positive it's in quadrant 1, negative: quadrant 4.
 But what about quadrants 2 and 3?

-It solves this by asking for more information: the original x and y point.
-That answers the question "which quadrant did it come from?" atan2 is basically atan with a if-statement at the beginning.
+**atan2( )** solves this by asking for more information: the original x and y point to be able to answer the question "which quadrant did it come from?"

+atan2 is basically atan with a if-statement at the beginning.

 > In **every other instance** x comes before y.
 In atan2, y is first.
 This is because the original programmer imagined the traditional trig notation of putting y over x (y/x) and saying y first.